-A frustrating commute may not seem like a big deal, but it can really sour the time you have in the evenings.
+A frustrating commute to your current job may not seem like a big deal, but it can really sour the time you have in the evenings.
 You spend too much time trying to shake off the stress and irritation of it all, not enough time connecting with your family.

-If you aren’t happy with your job, that’s bound to bleed over into your home life.
+If you aren’t happy with your job, that’s bound to bleed over into your personal life.
 Maybe your family thinks you spend too much time at the office.

 They miss you.
 Maybe you come home in a foul mood.
 Even if you try to cover it, it surely shows through.

-Do you love what you do?
+Do you love what you do at your current job?
 Are you good at it?
 If you can’t answer those two questions with a confident ‘yes’, it’s almost impossible for you to be happy with your job.

 Of course, nobody is going to love every moment of every job.
 However, you should love the work that you do overall, and feel as if you are accomplishing something and enjoy being in your work environment.

 Your mental health is as important as your physical health.
 When the work you do elevates your stress levels, or leaves you depressed and anxious, it’s time to make a career change.
 This will eventually (if not already) affect your personal life, and your physical health, too.

 3 Things to do when you are tired of working